Hyperparathyroidism

 • Thallium-201–technetium-99 scanning

 For residual or recurrent hyperparathyroidism after initial parathyroid surgery, imaging is necessary and may reveal abnormally functioning parathyroid glands in unusual locations throughout the neck and mediastinum.
 Technetium-99 sestamibi is probably the most sensitive imaging test for these glands.
-Use of several imaging studies (MRI, CT, or high-resolution ultrasonography in addition to technetium-99 sestamibi) before repeat parathyroidectomy is sometimes necessary.
+Use of several imaging studies (MRI, CT, or high-resolution ultrasound in addition to technetium-99 sestamibi) before repeat parathyroidectomy is sometimes necessary.

 Diagnosis reference